Lockheed A-12: SAM evasion over North Vietnam

 There were a number of reasons leading to the retirement of the A-12, but one major concern was the growing sophistication of Soviet-supplied surface-to-air missile (SAM) sites that it had to contend with over mission routes.
 In 1967, the vehicle was tracked with acquisition radar over North Vietnam, but the SAM site was unsuccessful with the Fan Song guidance radar used to home the missile to the target.
 On 28 October, a North Vietnamese SAM site launched a single, albeit unsuccessful, missile.
 Photography from this mission documented the event with photographs of missile smoke above the SAM firing site, and with pictures of the missile and of its contrail.
 Electronic countermeasures equipment appeared to perform well against the missile firing.

 During a flight on 30 October 1967, pilot Dennis Sullivan detected radar tracking on his first pass over North Vietnam.
 Two sites prepared to launch missiles but neither did.
 During the second pass, at least six missiles were fired, each confirmed by missile vapor trails on mission photography.
 Looking through his rear-view periscope, Sullivan saw six missile contrails climb to about 90000 ft before converging on his aircraft.
 He noted the approach of four missiles, and although they all detonated behind him, one came within 100 to 200 m of his aircraft.
 Post-flight inspection revealed that a piece of metal had penetrated the lower right wing fillet area and lodged against the support structure of the wing tank.
 The fragment was not a warhead pellet but may have been a part of the debris from one of the missile detonations observed by the pilot.

-The final Black Shield mission over North Vietnam and the Demilitarized Zone (DMZ) was flown on 8 March 1968.
-Good quality photography was obtained of Khe Sanh and the Laos, Cambodia, and South Vietnamese border areas.
-No usable photography was obtained of North Vietnam due to adverse weather conditions.
+On 8 March 1968, the final Black Shield mission over North Vietnam and the Demilitarized Zone (DMZ) was flown.
+Good quality photography was obtained of Khe Sanh and the Laos, Cambodia, and South Vietnamese border areas, while no usable photography was obtained of North Vietnam due to adverse weather conditions.
 There was no indication of a hostile weapons reaction and no ECM systems were activated.